-The table below illustrates the effects of involving participants (both individuals and companies) from the informal sector in recycling systems as formal business partners:
+The following table illustrates the effects of involving participants (both individuals and companies) from the informal sector in recycling systems as formal business partners:

-Table 4: Involving informal business as formal business partners.
+Table 4: Informal business vs. formal business partners.

-Informal business Formal business partners Uncertain commercial basis for operations Fixed service agreements Uncertain marketing conditions Reliable acceptance of recyclables Uncertain situation for employees/workers Better conditions for employees/workers High operational risks Reduced risks Vulnerable to unfair business practices Supervised business practices Not paying tax (though they may be paying informal landlords or stakeholders in order to operate) Paying tax No obligations to report to public authorities Required to report to public authorities (which they may find very time-consuming and cumbersome) No obligation to provide access to healthcare and welfare benefits for workers/employees Expected to provide access to healthcare and welfare benefits to individual workers/employees
+Informal business Formal business partners Uncertain commercial basis for operations Fixed service agreements Uncertain marketing conditions Reliable acceptance of recyclables Uncertain situation for employees/workers Better conditions for employees/workers High operational risks Reduced risks

+Informal business Formal business partners Vulnerable to unfair business practices Supervised business practices Not paying tax (though they may be paying informal land- lords or stakeholders in order to operate) Paying tax No obligations to report to public authorities Required to report to public authorities (which they may find very time-consuming and cumbersome) No obligation to provide access to healthcare and welfare benefits for workers/employees Expected to provide access to healthcare and welfare benefits to individual workers/employees

 Enterprises in the informal sector can be integrated into EPR systems as formal partners by a number of different routes.
-For example, they can be set up as NGO-supported micro enterprises, as franchises of formal waste management companies, as community-based organisations, or as associations, among others, depending on the local jurisdiction.10
+For example, they can be set up as NGO-supported micro enterprises, as franchises of formal waste management companies, as cooperatives 9, as community-based organisations, or as associations, among others, depending on the local jurisdiction.